-Think about what other things offer instant gratification, and then evaluate if they’re really good for you.
+Think about other things that offer instant gratification and evaluate if they’re actually good for you.
 We try to teach our kids to eat their vegetables before they can have dessert, or do their homework before they can play, but we’re reducing essential components of life – like eating and exercise – to mere afterthoughts.

 "Given the role that financial impatience played in the current economic crisis, we need to move beyond counting calories when we examine the consequences of fast food as it is also influencing our everyday psychology and behavior in a wider set of domains than has been previously thought," Zhong said.